drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/02.install-update/01.using-composer/docs.md

 ### [composer remove]

-The `composer remove` command removes a new dependency to your project.
+The `composer remove` command removes a dependency from your project.
 This will update the `composer.json` and `composer.lock` files and regenerate the class autoloader.

 If the dependency is required by another package, it will not be removed.